Data Privacy Policy

 You can find our cookie policy here.

 We protect your privacy and your private data.
-We collect, process and use your personal data in accordance with the content of these data protection provisions and the applicable data protection rules, in particular the General Data Protection Regulation, the Federal Data Protection Act and the Telemedia Act.
+We collect, process and use your personal data in accordance with the content of these data protection provisions and the applicable data protection rules, in particular the General Data Protection Regulation, the Federal Data Protection Act ("Bundesdatenschutzgesetz") and the Digital Ser-vices Act ("Digitale-Dienste-Gesetz") of Germany.

 These data protection provisions regulate which personal data we collect, process and use about you.
-We therefore ask you to read the following information carefully.
+We there-fore ask you to read the following carefully.

 bbg bitbase group GmbH